 Notes: LPM estimated with OLS.
 An observation is a cell and a year.
-The table tests heterogeneity across relevant country-wide institutional features that have been argued to potentially mitigate settler-nomad conflict.
-The sample includes the years 1997-2014 and the number of included cells in each column varies with the data availability of the test heterogeneity.
-High polity indicates cells with an above-median value in the Polity variable of the Polity 4 Project in 1996 (pre-sample); the indicator is derived from country-level data.
-High land dispute resolution indicates cells with an above-median degree of immovable property rights and access to land dispute resolution mechanism in 2014 (post-sample, since no pre-sample data available); the indicator is derived from country-level data of the World Bank's Ease of Doing Business Report, variable Land Dispute Resolution index accessed via the Quality of Government data collection.
-Low corruption indicates cells with a below-median degree of political corruption in 1996 (pre-sample); the indicator is derived from country-level data of the Varieties of Democracy (V-Dem) Project, variable Political Corruption Index accessed via the Quality of Government data collection.
-Federalism indicates cells located in countries with federal systems in 1996 (pre-sample); the indicator is based on data from Pippa Norris's Democracy Time-series Dataset, variable Unitary or Federal State, accessed via the Quality of Government data collection.
+The table tests heterogeneity across relevant country-wide institutional features The sample includes the years 1997-2014 and the number of included cells in each column varies with the data availability of the test heterogeneity.
+Column 1 tests the role of property rights with data from the Economic Freedom of the World Dataset (only post sample data available) and column 2 considers judiciary independence (pre-sample) with data from Political Constraints Database.
+In both cases, data is accessed via the Quality of Government data collection and a binary variable is coded indicating above-median levels in the respective variable.
 T measures temperature in degree Celsius; Mixed settlement indicates cells with both settlers and nomads.
 Dependent variable: Incident indicates conflict incidence and is equal one if at least one conflict event occurs in a cell and year.
 The regressions control for cell and country-year fixed effects.
 Coefficients are reported with spatially clustered standard errors in parentheses, allowing for a spatial correlation within a 500 km radius of a cell's centroid and infinite serial correlation (Conley, 1999). ^c significant at 10%; ^b significant at 5%; ^a significant at 1%.